The downloadable sample PDF requires the free Adobe Acrobat Reader to be installed on your computer.

-• The above assessed and graded against `Championship quality`
+• All eligible races graded against `Championship quality`

 • Every front grid row, podium finisher and fastest lap identified where known

-• Annual diaries from 1947 to 1972 and introduction show who drove what, and for whom
+• Annual diaries from 1947 to 1972, plus a handful of non-Championship twilight years races, show who drove what, and for whom

 • Annual reviews, both championship and full season, showing quantity and quality of victories